OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '' + '' + 'We Want to Hear
 from You' + '

 Thanks for your feedback on our updated Privacy Policy.
-We heard you and, as a result, we\\'re adding additional information on how you can exercise your privacy choices.
+We heard you and, as a result, we're adding additional information on how you can exercise your privacy choices.
 We appreciate you as a customer and we value your thoughts.
 Please continue to share your feedback through our privacy mailbox.

 ' + '' + '' //+ '